 With no arguments, ED simply reenters EMACS.
-Whatever you edited last is still there. ^X^Z will return to Lisp.
-Lisp will not do anything additional. such as reading in from the buffer.
+Whatever you edited last is still there. $X^Z$ will return to Lisp.
+Lisp will not do anything additional, such as reading in from the buffer.

-I am well aware that this interface leaves much to be desired.
-The primitives are present in Lisp to do as hairy an interface to EMACS as you like.
+This is a fairly simple interface, as Lisp-EMACS interfaces go.
+The primitives are present in Lisp to do as hairy an interface to EMACS as you like (see section 4).
 We are planning an interface modelled after the Maclisp LEDIT.